-Liverpool and Everton meet in the Premier League this weekend in one of the most eagerly anticipated fixtures on the English footballing calendar, the Merseyside derby having often been a clash packed with goals and incident.
+Liverpool and Everton meet in the Premier League this evening in one of the most eagerly anticipated fixtures on the English footballing calendar, the Merseyside derby having often been a clash packed with goals and incident.

 Ahead of their clash at Anfield, we’ve decided to look back at some of the most iconic incidents between the teams in the Premier League era.